kavonrtep/dante/README.md

 * configuration.py

 ## 2. PROTEIN DOMAINS TOOLS ##
-Two tools are available to explore protein domains in your sequence:
+Two tools are available to explore protein domains in your DNA sequence:
 * Protein Domains Finder [protein_domains_pd.py]
-	* makes overall scan of a sequence and finds all domains using our protein domains database
+	* Script performs scanning of given DNA sequence(s) in (multi)fasta format in order to discover protein domains using our protein domains database.
-	* classifies each domain with a certain repetitive annotation
+	* Domains searching is accomplished engaging LASTAL alignment tool.
+	* Domains are subsequently annotated and classified - in case certain domain has multiple annotations assigned, classifation is derived from the common classification level of all of them.

 		OUTPUT:

-		* GFF3 format reporting positions of domains, type, repeat class and lineage, chain orientation, protein sequence and alignment with quality of alignment parameters
+		* table formatted as GFF3 file of all domains found.
+Single domains are reported per line as regions (start-end) on the original DNA sequence including the seq ID and strand orientation.
+The last "Attributes" column contains several comma-separated information related to the domain annotation, alignment and its quality.
+This file can undergo further filtering using Protein Domain Filter tool.
-		* summary txt of all domains amounts
+		* summary text file with overview of amounts of domains types in individual sequences

 * Proteins Domains Filter [domains_filtering.py]
-	* filters GFF3 output from previous step to obtain certain kind of domain and allows to adjust quality filtering
+	* filters GFF3 output from previous step to obtain certain kind of domain and/or allows to adjust quality filtering

 		OUTPUT:

-		* filtered GFF3 format
+		* filtered GFF3 file
-		* list of protein sequences of the filtered domains in fasta format
+		* translated protein sequences of the filtered domain regions of original DNA in fasta format

 Both are implemented on galaxy web enviroment or can be used as standalone python scripts from the command line